-· · · · · · · · · · · · · · · · · · · 1973 The Penal Reform Act was enacted, giving the Secretary of Corrections the responsibility for supervising offenders on probation and parole.
-This function previously had been performed by the Kansas Adult Authority, the successor agency to the State Board of Probation and Parole.
+1973 The Penal Reform Act was enacted, giving the Secretary of Corrections the responsibility for supervising offenders on probation and parole.
+This function previously had been performed by the State Board of Probation and Parole, predecessor of the Kansas Adult Authority.
 The Adult Authority retained responsibility for granting and revoking paroles, and for issuing final releases from parole.
 1976 The Legislature created the position of Deputy Secretary for Community Services.
 Responsibilities of the Community Services Division included jail inspection, parole and interstate compact administration, and community corrections grant and program administration.
 1978 The Legislature transferred the responsibility for supervision of Kansas probationers to the Judicial Branch, effective July 1, 1979.
 1979 On July 1, over 35 probation officers were transferred from the Department to the Judicial Branch, as was responsibility for supervision of 1,400 felony probationers.
 1985 The Legislature authorized FY 1986 funding for a crisis intervention program for parolees.
 The purpose of the program is to provide emergency financial assistance to parolees who otherwise would be returned to prison as a parole violator.
 1988 The Community Services Division was reorganized and renamed the Programs Division.
 Responsibility for all institutional and community-based contractual programs was assigned to this division.
 1989 The Programs Division was reorganized to include all contractual services, program administration, unit team and classification functions.
-The Community and Field Services Management Division was created to manage parole, community corrections and conservation camp functions.
+The Community and Field Services Division was created to manage parole, community corrections and conservation camp functions.
+1991 The parole regions were reorganized, reducing the number of regions from five to four.